smnookin/smnookin.github.io/_posts/2015-10-05-biking-across-america-a-geographical-and-introspective-adventure.md

 That’s exactly what a team of seven students from Harvard and M.I.T., known as Spokes 2015, did this past summer.

-“I think everyone should have the opportunity to learn by doing,” MIT sophomore Drew Bent said, capturing the gist of the team’s motivations for pursuing such an ambitious journey.
+“I think everyone should have the opportunity to learn by doing,” M.I.T. sophomore Drew Bent said, capturing the gist of the team’s motivations for pursuing such an ambitious journey.

 Collectively called Spokes 2015, this group embarked on a mission to teach students across the nation science and engineering subjects, with a twist.
 The group implemented a creative, workshop-centric, curriculum that they hoped would enable students to take more ownership of their learning, in an effort to modify the traditional classroom setting and reach students in a variety of communities.
 The team is dedicated to “revealing the exploratory and boundless nature of learning to students across the US,” Bent said.
 Their mission stems from the simple idea that learning often occurs through semi-random pursuits such as self-directed projects into fields that genuinely interest people, and primarily outside of a classroom.